Laura Palmer-Archer

 Laura Maude Palmer-Archer (1864 – 8 June 1929) was an Australian short story writer, who mainly wrote using the pseudonym "Bushwoman".
 She is best known for her 1904 book, A Bush Honeymoon and other stories.

 Palmer-Archer was born in Melbourne, Victoria in 1864 to parents of Irish heritage.
 One of her brothers, Ernest O'Ferrall, was a short story writer and poet, who wrote as "Kodak" for The Bulletin.

 In 1888 Palmer-Archer married Tom Palmer-Archer and moved with him to a property in outback Queensland.
 Many of her stories a based on her first-hand experience of rural life.

 Palmer-Archer wrote short stories for The Australasian, the first appearing in November 1894 and the last in December 1928.
 Her first book of collected stories, Racing in the Never-Never and other stories.

 Her 1904 book, A Bush Honeymoon and other stories, was published in London by T. Fisher Unwin.
 It was a compilation of stories previously published in The Australasian (Melbourne) and the Australian Town and Country Journal (New South Wales).
 In the Foreword, Rolf Boldrewood said:

 In the 1920s she began to write poems for children which were published regularly in The Australasian and also recited on radio by "Mary Gumleaf" as "Kiddyosities".

 Palmer-Archer died in hospital in Belgrave, Victoria on 8 June 1929.
-She was survived by her husband, two sons and two daughters.